psi-consortium/psi/doc/PSI/PSI-CST/userstory.md

 ## Optional: Showing additional matchmaking

 Optionally another matchmaking action, using imported data in step 1 from A-Sat, can be shown on the example of raw bandwidth services.
-Potentially, the same services as those from SES can be shown with B-Sat derived services.
+Potentially, the same services as those from the provider PSS can be shown with B-Sat derived services.
 The user refines the mission to include raw bandwidth services.
 The matchmaking in the broker PSS is being conducted once more, showing the raw bandwidth services from A-Sat as options.
-Potentially, if present, the services from B-Sat can be shown here as well, but it is demonstrated that those from SES are chosen to show step 4.
+Potentially, if present, the services from B-Sat can be shown here as well, but it is demonstrated that those from A-Sat are chosen to show step 4.

 ## Step 4: Order confirmation and start of Service